CDonnerer/xgboost-distribution/README.rst

 ===========

-``XGBDistribution`` follows the `XGBoost scikit-learn API`_, with an additional keyword argument specifying the distribution (which is fit via `Maximum Likelihood Estimation`_, see the `documentation`_ for all available distributions):
+``XGBDistribution`` follows the `XGBoost scikit-learn API`_, with an additional keyword argument specifying the distribution (which is fit via `Maximum Likelihood Estimation`_):

 .. code-block:: python